ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

 ## Context

-Thin events contain essential fields only: typically Ids and not title, description, and so on.
-Because thin events contain mainly references, they aren't self-contained.
-An event processor would typically query the aggregate by Id to get at the information it needs.
+Thin events contain essential fields only: typically Ids and not title, description, and so on, so they aren't self-contained.
+An event processor would have to query the aggregate by Id to get at the information it needs.

 Alternatively, we could pass the aggregate as part of the event, but if the event is preserved in an log, entries could grow large.
-Which aggregate fields changed as part of the event would also become implicit.
+Which aggregate fields changed as part of the event would also become implicit per event.

 So instead of